 ‘What a rich, diverse and interesting array of exhibits and stories!’

-Graphic novel: my own creative practice as an artist has recently been on my graphic novel, working with the steadying second opinion from graphic novelist Rachael Ball.
-I presented my work to 35 artists at the Laydeez do Comics meeting in Bristol in October.
+Graphic novel: Elspeth’s own creative practice as an artist has recently been on her graphic novel, working with the steadying second opinion from graphic novelist Rachael Ball.
+She presented her work to 35 artists at the Laydeez do Comics meeting in Bristol in October.
 For more, see our Project page.

-In July, I ran a workshop, along with Dr Gene Feder and Dr Alice Malpass at the Storytelling for Health conference in Swansea.
+In July, we ran a workshop, Elspeth, along with Dr Gene Feder and Dr Alice Malpass at the Storytelling for Health conference in Swansea.
 On display at the festival was “Suspended Breath” by Louise Jenkins, an art work which has been inspired by our Letter to the the Breath project.
-There was also the launch of a new paper by Alice and and myself freshly published in a special festival edition – Storytelling, Self and Society.
+There was also the launch of a new paper by Alice and Elspeth freshly published in a special festival edition – Storytelling, Self and Society.

-Over Spring, I am feeling so fortunate to have been nourished on a series of creative residentials, with storytelling as an ongoing theme.
-All of these have brought my own creative practice together with a wider storytelling for transformation theme.
+Over Spring, Elspeth has been fortunate to have been nourished on a series of creative residentials, with storytelling as an ongoing theme.
+All of these have brought here own creative practice together with a wider storytelling for transformation theme.

-- the first was Arts and Health South West’s Spring School on Storytelling and Young people’s mental health – an intensive residential school for health professionals, researchers and arts practitioners in a beautiful location in Dorset.
+- The first was Arts and Health South West’s Spring School on Storytelling and Young people’s mental health – an intensive residential school for health professionals, researchers and arts practitioners in a beautiful location in Dorset.
 Time for collaboration, action learning, and experimental practice.
-Wonderful.

 - The second was Storyworks for film makers, at Cherry Orchards Bristol looking at the stories that tell us, “the descent”, then restorying the World with Kanada Gorla and Tina Sharman, organised for women film makers by Bristol film maker Esther May Campbell.

-- The third was a graphic novel residency, run by Laydeez do Comics – which supportive critical feedback and clear direction from a small focused group (yes I am working on a graphic novel!).
+- The third was a graphic novel residency, run by Laydeez do Comics – which supportive critical feedback and clear direction from a small focused group.
 This was an inspiring, fun and creative weekend in the countryside near Grantham with graphic novelists Rachael Ball, Charlotte Bailey, Lou Crosby, Wallis Eates and Nicola Streeten, and Corinne Pearlman, Editor in Chief at Myriad Editions.

-I have a new role, as one of two Exhibition Consultants for Life of Breath Project’s end of project exhibition ‘Catch Your Breath’ at Southmead hospital and beyond.
-I’m working part time alongside Dr Catherine Lamont Robinson, artist, researcher and honorary lecturer in the School of Social and Community Medicine at University of Bristol… we’ve had a number of wonderful first meetings.
-We can’t wait to get deep into the discussions, plans, ideas and practicalities of bringing them all into being along with other artists, clinicians and academics and staff at Southmead.
+Elspeth has a new temporary role, as one of two Exhibition Consultants for Life of Breath Project’s end of project exhibition ‘Catch Your Breath’ at Southmead hospital and beyond.
+She will be working part time alongside Dr Catherine Lamont Robinson, artist, researcher and honorary lecturer in the School of Social and Community Medicine at University of Bristol… we’ve had a number of wonderful first meetings.
+We can’t wait to get deep into the discussions, plans, ideas and practicalities of bringing them all into being along with other artists, clinicians and academics and staff at Southmead hospital.

 2019 Delighted to announce that a new paper written by Elspeth Penny and Dr Alice Malpass, is now available Open Access: https://www.tandfonline.com/doi/full/10.1080/17533015.2018.1555178.
 (Taylor Francis online).
 This comes out of our work with Wellcome Trust funded Life of Breath project.
 It is also due to be published in an issue of Arts & Health.